Chicago police count fewer murders in 2017, but 650 people were killed

-(CNN)Chicago saw nearly a 16% decline in murders in 2017 from the previous year, according to statistics released by police in the early hours of New Year's Day.
+(CNN)Chicago saw nearly a 16% decline in murders in 2017 from the previous year, according to statistics released in the early hours of New Year's Day.

 The city recorded 650 murders in 2017, a drop from 771 murders in 2016 -- which had been the deadliest year in nearly two decades.

-Chicago Police Department attributed the decrease in murders and shootings to "hard work by officers, adding more sworn personnel, investing in new technology to drive our smart policing strategy, and increasing partnerships."
+The Chicago Police Department attributed the decrease in murders and shootings to "hard work by officers, adding more sworn personnel, investing in new technology to drive our smart policing strategy, and increasing partnerships."

 In 2017, the city had 2,785 shooting incidents and 3,457 shooting victims, which was a decrease from the 3,550 shooting incidents and 4,349 shooting victims in 2016, according to the newly released statistics.

-"I am proud of the progress our officers made in reducing gun violence all across the city in 2017, but none of us are satisfied," said Chicago Police Superintendent Eddie Johnson in a statement.
+"I am proud of the progress our officers made in reducing gun violence all across the city in 2017, but none of us are satisfied," said Police Superintendent Eddie Johnson in a statement.
 "In 2018, we are going to work to build on the progress we made last year -- to reduce gun violence, to save lives and to find justice for victims."

-Police also said that total citywide crime complaints had fallen by 2% and that they had made 27% more gun arrests in 2017.
+Police said that total citywide crime complaints had fallen by 2% and that they had made 27% more gun arrests in 2017.

 Although the number of killings are down from 2016, the murders were still above most annual tallies in Chicago for the past decade.
 The number of yearly homicides in Chicago had hovered between 400 and just about 500, between 2007 and 2015.

-Chicago also has been a frequent target of criticism for President Donald Trump, who has talked and tweeted about the failure to fight gun violence there.
+Chicago has been a frequent target of criticism for President Donald Trump, who has talked and tweeted about the failure to fight gun violence there.

 In 2017, more than 1,100 new police officers were hired and the entire department was trained on a revised use of force policy, according to Chicago police.
 All officers on regular beat patrol wear body cameras.
 Johnson said in early December that certain investments, including technology, have helped police tackle crime.

-That included the use of "strategic decision support centers" in neighborhoods that have struggled with violence, he said last month.
+That included the use of "strategic decision support centers" in neighborhoods that have struggled with violence, he said.
 The centers use predictive crime software that helps police commanders decide where to deploy officers.
 They also provide "additional cameras, gunshot detection systems, and mobile phones to officers in the field who receive real-time notifications and intelligence data at their fingertips," Chicago police say on its website.

 The first two districts equipped with strategic decision support centers saw respectively a 43% and 26% reduction in shootings, according to police.